1inch/limit-order-protocol/description.md

 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000003
 ```

-# Fill an order
+# Filling an order

 ## How to fill an order

-To fill an order, a taker should call one of the functions defined in the `IOrderMixin` interface and supply the order and any extensions, the filling amount, a signature, and taker filling options.
-The functions defined by the interface vary depending on whether the order is filled with or without extensions, whether the taker is the fund receiver or not, and whether the order is filled with the taker's permit or not.
+To fill an order, a taker should call one of the functions defined in the `IOrderMixin` interface and supply the order along with any extensions, the filling amount, a signature, and taker filling options.
+The functions defined by the interface vary, depending on: whether the order is filled with or without extensions, whether the taker is the fund receiver or not, and whether the order is filled with the taker's permit or not.

 The full list is as follows:

 - `fillOrder` - fills a simple order without extensions.
 - `fillOrderExt` - allows the specification of extensions used for the order.